cookies on oviahealth.com

 How to create a postpartum plan

 “It takes a village.”
 These are four of the most important words to remember in the first forty days postpartum and beyond.
-As the birthing person, you’ve done enough!
+And after giving birth, you’ve done enough!
 It’s time to let others support you so that you can spend time resting, recovering, and bonding with your baby.
 Support can come in many forms.

 Find your primary support person